swyh/GAN-utils/merge-from-subdir/README.md

-# Image resize
+# Merge from subdiretory
-Change the resolution of all the images in the folder.
+Combine the data sets A and B in the subdirectory
 ## Prerequisites
 - Python 3.6
 - misc, numpy, opevcv